rsdoiel/antenna/archives/2025/journalism_2025.21.md

 date: 2025-05-29, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 29 at 11:31 a.m.</em>
-Editor&#8217;s note: The following piece contains mentions of persecution, which could be disturbing to some readers.
+Editor’s note: The following piece contains mentions of persecution, which could be disturbing to some readers.
-Most students don&#8217;t uncover a classified list of alleged war criminals in their undergraduate research cohort.
+Most students don’t uncover a classified list of alleged war criminals in their undergraduate research cohort.

 <br>